action-ai-institute/MABEL-dataset/README.md

  | library | specifies details regarding libraries used for this binary (e.g. .NET) | .NET(v4.0.30319) |

 <br><br>
-### The following features indicate TRUE if the binary was analyzed to contain the specified section name:
+### The following features included in MABEL indicate TRUE if the binary was analyzed to contain the specified section name:

 | Feature   | Description | Example Data |
 | --------  | ----------- | ------------ |